AI Hacking

 The #1 LLM security vulnerability - attack techniques, real CVEs, and comprehensive defenses

-Updated: February 2026 • Part of OWASP LLM Top 10
+Updated: March 2026 • Part of OWASP LLM Top 10

 What is Prompt Injection?

 Prompt injection is a security vulnerability where attackers manipulate AI language models through malicious inputs to override system instructions, extract sensitive data, or bypass safety controls.
-It's被称为 "the SQL injection of AI" - but it's fundamentally more dangerous because unlike SQL, every piece of text an AI processes is effectively executable code.
+It's called "the SQL injection of AI" - but it's fundamentally more dangerous because unlike SQL, every piece of text an AI processes is effectively executable code.

 Why This Matters in 2026